I hand-wrote the letter maybe two or three times, wanting it to be perfect.

 One caveat: We do have to be careful about daisy-chaining research findings – studies haven’t yet specifically linked gratitude with creativity.
 That doesn’t mean there isn’t a direct relationship, simply that scientists haven’t rigorously examined those two concepts together.

 Thus, I’m not saying that if you write a few thank-you notes that you’ll suddenly start producing symphonies, paintings, and photographic masterpieces.

 But actively cultivating consistent gratitude, not just the “I’ll think about it every November” type, will enhance your relationships, your health, and your overall happiness.
 And evidence does suggest that positive emotions and happiness enhance your ability to think outside the box, find new solutions to frustrating problems, and otherwise help you be more creative.

 Worth a try, if you ask me.
 And why not start this week?

 Just don’t stop after the turkey’s gone.

 P.S.
-The winter months are a perfect time to rethink your business.
+The coming months are a perfect time to rethink your business.
 If your website has been a source of frustration this past year, consider checking out How To Build An Absolutely Irresistible Photography Website.